redis/docs/content/operate/kubernetes/architecture/_index.md

 ## Namespace

 The Redis Enterprise [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is deployed within a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 Each namespace can host only one operator and one [RedisEnterpriseCluster (REC)](#redisenterprisecluster-rec).
-Namespaces create a logical boundaries between resources, allowing organization and security.
+Namespaces create logical boundaries between resources, allowing organization and security.
 Some resources are limited to a namespace, while others are cluster-wide.

 Redis Enterprise for Kubernetes also supports [multi-namespace deployments]({{<relref "/operate/kubernetes/architecture/deployment-options">}}), meaning the operator can monitor other namespaces (that host applications) for custom resources and apply any changes.